Ivy Gibbs: Literary output

 The Bulletin (1920–30) and the literary magazine New Zealand Mercury (1933–36) collect much of Gibbs's poetry.
 A critic referred to her in Sydney, Australia, 1923, as ‘the golden-haired and golden-hearted girl who has written much delightful verse this year.’

 Prior to The New Zealand Mercury and while appearing in The Bulletin, Gibbs also published verse in the New Zealand Radio Record and various Australian papers and journals such as the Sydney Morning Herald, Green Room May, Birth: A Little Journal of Australian Poetry, the Triad, and the Australian Woman's Mirror.

 A poem of hers 'The Thrush' appeared in the anthology of contemporary New Zealand verse Kowhai Gold (1930) edited by Quentin Pope reproduced from The Bulletin, 21 July 1927, and another in A Gift Book of New Zealand Verse (1931) edited by "John O’ Dreams" (Helen Longford) reproduced from the New Zealand Radio Record.

 She had further publications in the Advocate in Burnie and the Launceston Examiner, both in Tasmania, 1937-41 (some republished from the Auckland New Zealand Herald).
 Gibbs also wrote notable World War II poems: ‘Requiescat in Pace’ and ‘Death's No Enemy’ both first published in the New Zealand Herald and later The Advocate in Burnie.

-From 1944-49, children's verse of hers appeared under her full name of ‘Ivy Olive Gibbs’ in the international newspaper The Christian Science Monitor in Boston, North America.
+From 1944 to 1949, children's verse of hers appeared under her full name of ‘Ivy Olive Gibbs’ in the international newspaper The Christian Science Monitor in Boston, North America.

 Two books of her poetry were published in England: Six Days in a Pensive Mood (1949) and The Day is in a Pensive Mood (1949).
 The latter book is held by the Hocken Collections in Dunedin, New Zealand.

 In 2012, New Zealand poet, editor and critic Mark Pirie compiled a bio-bibliography for her.

+Mark Pirie has since compiled five collections of her poetry posthumously through Original Books, Wellington, 2012-2015.
+Pirie also compiled a supplementary bio-bibliography to her.